Nossa Senhora da Graça incident: Incident in Macau

-The direct cause of the Nossa Senhora da Graça incident was the waterfront fracas on 30 November 1608 in Macau, resulting in the deaths of 50 Japanese samurai under the orders of the Captain-major André Pessoa.
-Since Macau did not have a permanent governor at the time, the Captain-major of the Japan Voyage acted as governor while he was in town, overriding the Senate of Macau.
+The direct cause of the Nossa Senhora da Graça incident was the waterfront altercation on November 30, 1608, in Macau, resulting in the deaths of 50 Japanese samurai under the orders of André Pessoa, the captain-major of the Portuguese Macau Japan voyage, and is sometimes known as the Red Seal ship incident (マカオの朱印船騒擾事件).
+Because Macau did not have a permanent governor at the time, Pessoa was the acting governor while he was in the settlement, overriding the Senate of Macau.

 In 1608, a red seal ship belonging to the Hinoe daimyō Arima Harunobu weathered in Macau after coming back from Cambodia to fetch a cargo of agarwood, intending to winter there until the monsoon of 1609.
-The Japanese crew behaved rowdily and walked insolently through the town in armed bands of thirty or forty.
+The Japanese crew behaved rowdily and walked brazenly through the town in armed bands of thirty or forty.
 The Chinese inhabitants, greatly concerned by this, urged the Senate of Macau to curb these activities or expel the Japanese altogether.
-The Senate merely advised the Japanese to moderate their behaviour and disguise themselves as Chinese, but this was flatly ignored.
+The Senate merely advised the Japanese to moderate their behavior and disguise themselves as Chinese, but this was flatly ignored.

-Since appeasement only appeared to encourage the Japanese crew, who were joined by their compatriots from a nearby shipwreck, the Portuguese authorities hardened their stance in response, lest the Japanese tried to take over Macau.
+Since appeasement only appeared to encourage the Japanese crew, whom their compatriots joined from a nearby shipwreck, the Portuguese authorities hardened their stance in response, lest the Japanese try to take over Macau.
 On November 30, the Japanese gang got into a serious brawl.
-When the Portuguese ouvidor (magistrate) came to stop the fight, he got injured and his retainers killed.
+When the Portuguese ouvidor (magistrate) arrived and attempted to stop the fight, he was injured and his retainers killed.
 Church bells were sounded in alarm following this incident, and Captain-major André Pessoa arrived at the scene with all available armed reinforcements.
-The Japanese fled and took refuge in two houses, which were quickly surrounded by Portuguese soldiers.
-Pessoa offered quarter to those who would surrender, but 27 of those in the first house refused and were gunned down when they were forced out of the house by fire.
+The Japanese fled and took refuge in two houses, which Portuguese soldiers quickly surrounded.
+Pessoa offered quarter to those who would surrender, but 27 of those in the first house refused and were gunned down when forced out of the house by fire.
 The Jesuits and the Bishop of Macau intervened as Pessoa prepared to storm the second house, and the Japanese there, numbering around 50, were induced to surrender on the promise of life and freedom.
 However, Pessoa had the suspected ringleaders strangled in jail, while the rest were allowed to leave Macau after signing an affidavit absolving the Portuguese from all blame.

+Estimates of the Japanese casualties vary, with reports indicating between 27 and 50.
+The defeated and humiliated Japanese weighed anchor and headed back to Nagasaki.